pphisit/pphisit/README.md

 I'm Pea 🤑🤑

+🤖
-🤖 I'm a student @Rajamangala University of Technology Thanyaburi
+I am studying for a bachelor's degree in Computer  @Rajamangala University of Technology Thanyaburi